liferay/liferay-docs/develop/tutorials/articles/130-importing-resources/02-creating-plugins-to-share-structures-templates-and-more.markdown

+---
+header-id: creating-plugins-to-share-structures-templates-and-more
+---

-# Creating Plugins to Share Structures, Templates, and More [](id=creating-plugins-to-share-structures-templates-and-more)
+# Creating Plugins to Share Structures, Templates, and More

 Have you ever wanted to share page templates with other users?
 Are colleagues and clients banging at your door to get hold of the structures and templates you